nylander/GAAS/annotation/CheatSheet/cigar.md

 F     |   frameshift forward in the reference sequence R     |   frameshift reverse in the reference sequence

-As the original CIGAR string from Exonerate each run is encoded by the letter code, whitespace, and the length; multiple runs are separated by whitespace.
+Compare to the original CIGAR string there is no more whitespace between the letter code and the length.
-So it could looks like that:
->M 24 I 3 M 7 D 2 M 19
+Here an example of this type of CIGAR string:
+>Gap=M8 D3 M6 I1 M6

+They apprarently also mix-up abilities from the **CIGAR** string format and those from the [**VULGAR** string format](vulgar.md).
+Indeed they added the **F** and **R** operators which are both originaly related to the [VULGAR format](vulgar.md).

+## 2nd Update of the Exonerate CIGAR string - Gap attribute in GFF3

 /!\ For segments of length 1 the number can be omitted, so "8M1D6M" is equal to "8MD6M".